-Before you apply for an amendment (Application for Official Plan Amendment), you should discuss your proposal with the planning staff.
+Before you apply for an amendment, you should discuss your proposal with the planning staff.
 They can offer preliminary advice and information on how to proceed with a formal application.

 The process for dealing with Official Plan amendments is the same as for an Official Plan.
 It may also involve review by committees or municipal staff, as well as public meetings and negotiations.
 If local council refuses your Application for Official Plan Amendment, you may appeal to the O.M.B.